GodotSteam/GodotSteam/README.md

 What's New
 -------------
 **Updated 4/20/22**
-- Added: new game to game list
+- Added: new games to game list
 - Fixed: outdated version of Font Awesome

 **Updated 3/12/22**